bkuhn/talks/Open-World-Forum-2012/Keynote/owf-keynote.markdown

 + For-profits act in interest in shareholders.

-+ 501(c)(3) non-profits act in interest of the public good.
++ Non-profits act in interest of the public good.

 + Software freedom is best when in public good.

 + Non-profit orgs (NPOs) are best place for software freedom.

-+ NPOs can accept for-profit donations, but provide a firewall.
++ NPOs can accept for-profit donations, but provide a firewall for projects.

 # For-Profit-Employee &ldquo;Volunteers&rdquo;